OraOpenSource/OXAR/README.md

 </table>

 # Build
-You can build your own vm with the following instructions.
+You can build your own VM with the following instructions.

 ## Download
 ###Native Build